Skip To Main Content

 Highly-paid individuals

-Special anti-discrimination rules can limit retirement plan contributions for highly-paid individuals, defined as anyone making more than $150,000 in 2023 or anyone who is a 5% owner of a company which offers the retirement plan in question.
+Special anti-discrimination rules can limit retirement plan contributions for highly-paid individuals, defined as anyone making more than $155,000 in 2024 or anyone who is a 5% owner of a company which offers the retirement plan in question.
 If lower-paid employees do not contribute to a 401(k) plan in sufficient numbers, for example, higher-paid employees can have part of their contributions returned at year-end, meaning it will be treated as taxable compensation.
-The limit for highly compensated employees increases to $155,000 for 2024.
+The limit for highly compensated employees is up from $150,000 for 2023.

 Hobby-loss rule